ftrain/anim/README.md

 # anim

 You can see this in operation at:

   http://ftrain.github.io/anim/

+It's a really rough thing with no coding standards, the result of a bunch of fiddling.
+You'd probably do better to just rewrite it rather than hack on it (I mean, when I sit down to work on it, I'll probably rewrite it).

+## What is it?

 I started messing around with DPaintIV recently and making animations, in order to do the illustrations for this essay: